DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-02-reasons-for-rejection-iteration-6.md

 We try to avoid giving users instructions like ‘select’, ‘enter’ in order to be more concise.

 So we changed the label to “Details”.

+### Frontloading the reasons withing “Teaching knowledge and ability”

+To make the reasons easier to distinguis, we changed:

+- “Understanding of subject” to “Subject knowledge”
+- “Understanding of safeguarding to “Safeguarding knowledge”
+- “Understanding of teaching method” to “Teaching method knowledge”
+- “Understanding of teaching role to “Teaching role knowledge”

+### Improving the words for no maths, English and science GCSE reasons

+...

 ### We decided not to change “safeguarding” to “possible risk to children”